Best Scuba Diving in December

 Mafia Island

 Mafia Island, off the east coast of Tanzania, promises laid-back luxury above the surface and encounters with whale sharks in the deep blue.
-The island's marine life flourishes during December, with diverse species amid vibrant coral reefs.
+The island's marine life flourishes, with diverse species amid vibrant coral reefs.
 And with over 50 genera of coral and 460 species of fish (with more being identified), it's no surprise that this staggeringly beautiful and varied marine environment earned its status as Tanzania's first marine park.

 Scuba diving in December is ideal for aquatic animal lovers.
 Divers can encounter an abundance of tropical fish and even whale sharks, with December marking the onset of whale shark season, drawing divers to witness and interact with these majestic creatures as they migrate to the region.
 With azure skies to match the water and visibility ranging from 25-30m, it's hard to tear yourself away from this dreamy dive destination.